onmyway133/awesome-ios-animation/Animation/framework.md

 - [Keyframes](https://github.com/facebookincubator/Keyframes) A library for converting Adobe AE shape based animations to a data format and play it back on Android and iOS devices. :rocket:
 - [Material](https://github.com/CosmicMind/Material) Material is an animation and graphics framework that is used to create beautiful applications
 - [Hero](https://github.com/lkzhao/Hero) Elegant transition library for iOS, written in Swift.
-- [lottie-ios](https://github.com/airbnb/lottie-ios) An iOS library to natively render After Effects vector animations http://airbnb.design/lottie/
+- [lottie-ios](https://github.com/airbnb/lottie-ios) An iOS library to natively render After Effects vector animations http://airbnb.design/lottie/ http://www.lottiefiles.com/ :rocket::rocket::rocket::rocket::rocket:
 - [Motion](https://github.com/CosmicMind/Motion) Seamless animation and transition in Swift

 Interpolation